ratnikproryz/ratnikproryz/README.md

 # Hi, I'm Pham Toan Phuc 👋

  I'm a 2nd year student at VKU! <br>
  As an IT student, I occasionally feel hurt and depressed.
 The most crucial thing is that I found my inner strength and fight for it.
 Although everyone of us faces unique challenges, the most crucial thing is to believe in our own value.
-Continue to write about your life with passion and courage.
+Continue to write your codes with passion and courage.
 Let's fight for our dreams since each of us is a warrior.

 ## My Skills: